Efficient Long-Text Understanding with Short-Text Models: Introduction

 We evaluate \sled{} on a wide range of language understanding tasks.
 To substantiate \sled{}'s adequacy for text processing, we perform controlled experiments over modified versions of SQuAD 1.1 \cite{Rajpurkar2016SQuAD1Q} and HotpotQA \cite{Yang2018HotpotQAAD} to show that \sled{} can (a) find relevant information that is embedded within a long text sequence and (b) fuse information from chunks that were encoded separately.

-Our main evaluation is over \SCROLLS{}, a recently-released benchmark that includes 7 long-range tasks across Question Answering (QA), summarization, and Natural Language Inference (NLI).
+Our main evaluation is over \SCROLLS{}, a recently-released benchmark that includes 7 long-range tasks across Question Answering (QA), Summarization, and Natural Language Inference (NLI).
 We show (Fig.~\ref{fig:scrolls-score}) that taking a pre-trained encoder-decoder model, such as BART \cite{Lewis2020BARTDS} or T5 \cite{Raffel2020ExploringTL}, and embedding it into \sled{}'s framework results in dramatic improvement in performance (6 points on average across models).
-Moreover, \bartlarge{}-\sled{}'s performance is within one point difference from LongT5$_{\mathtt{base}}$ \cite{Guo2021LongT5ET}, a model that was specifically pretrained to handle long-range dependencies, and UL2 \cite{Tay2022UnifyingLL}, which contains 50x more parameters.
+Moreover, \blsled{}'s performance is comparable to LongT5$_{\mathtt{base}}$ \cite{Guo2021LongT5ET}, a model that was specifically pretrained to handle long-range dependencies, and surpasses UL2 \cite{Tay2022UnifyingLL}, which contains 50x more parameters.
 Importantly, \sled{}-based models can use any future pretrained LM out-of-the-box without requiring additional pretraining to further improve performance.

 Due to its simplicity, \sled{} can also be used as a diagnostic tool for analyzing long-range benchmarks.
 We analyze the seven datasets in \SCROLLS{} through the lens of \sled{} and show which datasets require the input to be contextualized with remote tokens.
 Specifically, we find that in QA and NLI tasks, relatively local contextualization is sufficient for high performance.